 The app does provide the option to use virtual joysticks located on the touchscreen, but even these seemed somewhat difficult to use compared to control apps for competing products.

 Two virtual joysticks are used to control the AR.Drone via FreeFlight.
 The left virtual stick controls elevation and direction while the right stick is used to move the aircraft forward, backward, left, or right.

 The app does offer some advanced features that make up for the lackluster control setup.
 FreeFlight limits the drone’s altitude and speed and even allows the pilot to flip the drone with the press of a button (only when 30% or more power is remaining).

 The drone can be coupled with the Nvidia Shield (a portable gaming device) to control flight with the Shield’s physical control sticks.
-The Nvidia Shield, however, costs $500 and is probably not worth the investment on a drone of this class (for most enthusiasts).
+The Nvidia Shield is probably not worth the investment on a drone of this class (for most enthusiasts).